-- 1. Pre-observation consultation [Added per Faculty Motion 14-20] - a.
+- 1. Pre-observation consultation [Added 14-20] - a.
 At the beginning of each academic year (with the exception of the first year), the Department Head will meet separately with each untenured faculty member to decide which courses will be observed and by whom.
 Normally, each untenured faculty member shall be observed between one and two times per semester and by no more than two senior colleagues per visit.
-[Added per Faculty Motion 14-20] - The Department Head will contact the identified tenured faculty members to assist in scheduling their observations.
-[Added per Faculty Motion 14-20] - c.
+[Added 14-20] - b.
+The Department Head will contact the identified tenured faculty members to assist in scheduling their observations.
+[Added 14-20] - c.
 The Department Head will provide observers with any necessary information about the peer observation process (such as department criteria for the evaluation of teaching, if available).
 The Department Head should also stress the importance of consistency: the observer should use a similar approach in observing different individuals.
-[Added per Faculty Motion 14-20] - d.
-The tenured faculty members who are scheduled to observe will contact the untenured faculty member (observed) to establish a time for the pre-observation discussion and the observation itself.
-[Added per Faculty Motion 14-20] - 2.
-Pre-observation Discussion [Added per Faculty Motion 14-20]
+[Added 14-20] - d.
+The tenured faculty members who are scheduled to observe will contact the untenured faculty member (observed) to establish a time for the preobservation discussion and the observation itself.
+[Added 14-20] - 2.
+Pre-observation Discussion [Added 14-20]

 During this meeting, the person to be observed will share the course syllabus, course learning objectives/outcomes, and goals for the particular class with the observer.
 The observer will use the evaluation criteria for a quality teacher as defined in section 4.2.1 above.
-[Added per Faculty Motion 14-20]
+[Added 14-20]